tconbeer/harlequin/README.md

 # harlequin

-A Terminal-based SQL IDE for DuckDB.
+The DuckDB IDE for Your Terminal.

 ![harlequin TUI](static/themes/monokai.svg)

-(A Harlequin is also a [pretty duck](https://en.wikipedia.org/wiki/Harlequin_duck).)

 ## Installing Harlequin